kaluma-project/kaluma/docs/uart.md

 ### write(data)

-Writes data to the UART bus.
+Writes data to the UART port.

 The write operation is non-blocking.